lucatacconi/crunz-ui/.github/README.md

 ## System Requirements

 * Linux OS and Bash shell
+* Service ntp enabled
-* Apache and PHP 7.1.3 or newer
+* Apache and PHP 7.1.3 or newer, with rewrite.load module enabled
 * Composer

+***It is important that the system clock is correctly synchronized.
+In case of unsynchronized clock there could be misalignments in the execution of the tasks or in the management of the user sessions.***

+It is advisable to use npm to keep the server time synchronized.

 ## Installation and application setup